 If you’ve already been charged, the first thing you need to do is contact a real estate fraud lawyer immediately.
 Legal professionals can look at the specifics of your case and figure out the best course of action.
 Regardless of what federal prosecutors say about your actions, showing that there was a lack of intent to defraud is all that’s necessary for an acquittal.

 It’s also important to point out that there is a fine line between what’s illegal and legal in the real estate world.
 If you “flip” houses, for instance, the difference between facing charges or not could be dependent on a prosecutor’s view on the quality of repairs you provided before selling the home.
-If you’re facing indictment on real estate fraud, collect all of your financial documents and contact a Houston federal criminal defense attorney today.
+If you’re facing indictment on real estate fraud, collect all your financial documents and contact a nationwide federal criminal defense attorney today.